rancher/rancher/tests/v2/validation/provisioning/README.md

 ```

 ### Cloud Credentials
-These are the inputs needed for the different node provider cloud credentials, inlcuding linode, aws, digital ocean, harvester, azure, and google.
+These are the inputs needed for the different node provider cloud credentials.
+Providers include: linode, aws, digital ocean, harvester, azure, and google.

 #### Digital Ocean
 ```json